rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 [crates.io](https://crates.io/)<!-- ignore --> distributes the source code of your packages, so it primarily hosts code that is open source.

-Rust and Cargo have features that help make your published package easier for people to use and to find in the first place.
+Rust and Cargo have features that make your published package easier for people to find and use.
 We’ll talk about some of these features next and then explain how to publish a package.

 ### Making Useful Documentation Comments